dvandasova/JEM207_project/README.md

 #### Input
 The input section of the code loads the internal database from the git repository, checks for correct form the file (correct content and prder of columns) and saves the data as a data frame with the date in date-time format.

 Then, the user input containing a unique match code inserted by the user is loaded.
-The code then checks whether the match code is valid and whether it points to a date in the future (there will be no flights and accommodation options for dates that occured in the past).
+The code then checks whether the match code is valid and whether it points to a date at least 2 weeks in the future (there will be no flights and accommodation options for dates that occured in the past or that are too close to today).

 Finally, the code extracts the primary match code and subsequently the corresponding line in the internal database.